divVerent/aaaaxy/speedrunning.md

     different checkpoint.
 -   No Escape/Backspace/Start: the game menu was never used during the run.
 Implies No Teleports.
+-   No Coil: the coil item was never collected, and thus the push ability never granted.
+In that case, some rooms are changed to make them beatable at all.
+Only possible since v1.4.

 Also, All Secrets and No Escape are mutually exclusive, unless you find a glitch I do not know about yet :)